TeamGraphix/graphix/docs/source/intro.rst

 --------------------

 It is quite tedious to treat the MBQC by bras and kets as we show in eqs (:math:`\ref{6}` - :math:`\ref{10}`) - it is impossible to track all the feedforwards and ancillas by hand if the number of operations grow as we try larger quantum algorithms.
-Instead, we can resort to `Measurement Calculus` [#mc]_ by Danos `et al.` to treat them as a linear sequence of commands consisting of
+Instead, we can resort to the `Measurement Calculus` [#mc]_ by Danos `et al.`, a mathematical formulation of MBQC, to treat them as a linear sequence of commands consisting of

 .. list-table::
     :widths: 3 20